The Feared Shortages May Be Upon Us

 The thing that was not known in October was the possibility that Putin would invade Ukraine.
 While I still believe a full Russian invasion of Ukraine is less than a 50/50 possibility, if it occurs, the USA may be pulled in worse than I first thought.
 I didn't think we would provide additional troops beyond our NATO commitment.
 I also didn't think (if tonight's reports are correct) we would be moving B-52's into Europe.

 IF and I emphasize "if" we get into a shooting match with Russia over the Ukraine, does anyone think Putin will not retaliate?!
 It seems to me the most likely method of retaliation would be to disrupt our utilities, computer networks, and/or our already weakened supply chains.
+That could mean an extended period of disruption across the U.S. that would likely be worse than what we experienced in early spring 2020, during the COVID mess.

 I'm not the only putting this puzzle together in a way that is alarming.
-Sara Hoyts' analysis is here
+Sara Hoyts' analysis is here.

 So, my advice stands: While Sara says two months, I recommend three months of food, water and important supplies or as long a period as you can afford.